 Scoop one to two teaspoons of the mixture into a silicone mold (this is the one I use and recommend) press to compact.
 Allow to dry 24 hours before gently popping out each garbage can deodorizer pod.

 Remove Garbage Can Odors:

-First start with a clean garbage can!
+First, start with a clean garbage can!
 Using a hose outdoors, rinse the garbage can with soap and water (castile soap works great).
 Then leave it outside in the sun to dry.
 Simply drop one citrus mint garbage can deodorizer pod into the bottom of the bin (not in the trash bag) or tape inside the lid.
-Toss and replace as needed.
+Toss and replace it as needed.

 If you’re experiencing garbage odors make a batch of easy DIY garbage can deodorizer pods.
 Harnessing the power of orange, peppermint, and lemon to combat odors in the convenience of a pod!